 There is always that question of how to live longer?
 Good diet and exercise are definitely things you always hear.
-But what about being able to prevent diseases and illness that cause early death?
+But what about being able to prevent diseases and illnesses that cause early death?

 Do Canadian Really Live Longer?